The 6 Agreements serve as a social architecture to invite wisdom through dialog and conversation. You can download a pdf version here.

 1. A deep full breath before speaking

 This breath has many virtues.
 It helps participants to let go of their selfish urge to keep a grasp on the conversation.
 They can surrender to what emerges from the center.
 Participants offer time to themselves to observe their inner processes.
-What has just been said becomes deeply listened to and ‘breathed in.’
+What someone just said becomes deeply listened to and ‘breathed in.’
 Participants move from reaction (responding, taking the floor) to creation (inviting creativity through emergence).
-Interestingly, each time one speaks right after someone else, leaving no space for breathing and creativity, the lower self takes control.
+Interestingly, each time one speaks right after someone else, leaving no space for breathing and creativity, the lower self (automated pilot) takes control.

 2. Listen to the center

 By center, we mean the physical center of a group in circle, or the experienced center in a global collective.
 Listen to the will that tries to manifest from the heart of the group.
 Give voice to it.
 This special mode of listening and voicing connects us to others and builds a sense of unity.